whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - Load CC from /L*/E*
     - No more shutdown panics
     - Will provide a guide to installation and booting with OC if my build is as stablized as Clover

+## Changelog

+September 13, 2019
+- Option to replace XOSI patch by invoking If _OSI Darwin with SSDT-_OSI-XINI.dsl
+- Delete SSDT-PS2.aml and add SSDT-PS2.dsl with comments
+Prior to September 13, 2019
+- Touchpad now uses polling mode with SSDT-X510UA-Touchpad.aml with assignment of FMCN and SSCN with activation from USTP=1 for proper clicks
+- Trimmed down SSDT-S510UA-KabyLakeR.aml and removed SSDT-RP01_PEGP for X510UA-BQ490
+- Removed XHC AAPL properties as not required as of Sierra
+- Removed Sinetek-rtsx.kext as the SD Card Reader is connected via USB
+- Removed SSDT-UIA.aml and included USBPorts.kext and information for proper USB configuration and working BT after sleep
+- Removed BT4LEContinuityFixup.kext and FakePCIID.kext and the FakePCIID plugin as AirportBrcmFixup, BrcmBluetoothInjector, BrcmFirmwareRepo, and BrcmPatchRAM2 are enough
+- Separated the RMNE device
+- Moved IGPU and HDEF contents from ACPI to config.plist
+- Made F5 and F6 keys do nothing with SSDT-PS2.aml as they are associated with keyboard backlight which X510UA-BQ490 does not have

 ## Credits